akadir-arslan/YouTube-Product-Comment-Analysis/README.md

 ## **How to Run**

-1. **Download the Dataset:**
-   - Obtain the dataset from the source mentioned above and save it as `processed_comments.csv`.
+1. Obtain a YouTube API Key to access video comments data.
 2. **Install Required Packages**
+3. Run the **data_engineering.ipynb** notebook to collect and prepare the dataset.
+4. Run the **analytics.ipynb** notebook to perform sentiment analysis and visualize the results.

 "Sentiment Analysis and Key Theme Identification in YouTube Comments for GoPro HERO12 Reviews Using TextBlob and LLM"